Stein Latent Optimization for Generative Adversarial Networks: Background

 \subsection{Contrastive Learning}

-Contrastive learning aims to learn the representations by contrasting the neighboring instances with non-neighboring ones \cite{hadsell2006dimensionality}.
+Contrastive learning aims to learn representations by contrasting neighboring with non-neighboring instances \citep{hadsell2006dimensionality}.
 In general, contrastive loss is defined as a critic function that approximates the log density ratio $\log p(y|x) / p(y)$ of two random variables $X$ and $Y$.
-By minimizing the loss, the lower bound of mutual information $I(X;Y)$ is approximately maximized \cite{poole2019variational}.
-A model is trained to learn an embedding space where the neighboring instances pull each other, and non-neighboring instances push each other.
-Contrastive learning has been primarily used in self-supervised learning \cite{moco, simclr, contrastive_whatmakes} and induces better performance in downstream tasks \cite{jing2020self}.
-Several studies show that contrastive losses are advantageous for the representation learning of imbalanced data compared to supervised losses \cite{contrastive_imbalance, contrastive_decoupling, contrastive_bootstrap}.
-Motivated by these observations, we propose a contrastive loss which cooperates with a learnable latent distribution.
+By minimizing the loss, the lower bound of the mutual information $I(X;Y)$ is approximately maximized \citep{poole2019variational}.
+Several studies have shown that contrastive losses are advantageous for the representation learning of imbalanced data \citep{contrastive_imbalance, contrastive_decoupling, contrastive_bootstrap}.
+Motivated by these observations, we propose a contrastive loss that cooperates with a learnable latent distribution.